xxFrozt/Exploring-Rate-of-Change-of-Frequency-RoCoF-events-in-the-Nordic-Syncrenous-Area/README.md

 ## Exploring-Rate-of-Change-of-Frequency-RoCoF-events-in-the-Nordic-Syncrenous-Area

 Welcome to this GitHub repository!
 This project is an integral part of my Master's Thesis at the Norwegian University of Life Sciences (NMBU) and focuses on analyzing and processing frequency data from FinGrid to identify Rate of Change of Frequency (RoCoF) events in the Nordic Synchronous Area.
-The code have been used to analyse data in the time from 2015-2023.
-With an unzipped size of about 83 GB.
+The code have been used to analyse data from FinGrid in the time from 2015-2023.
+Which has an unzipped size of about 83 GB.

 ### The repository is organized into two main folders: